jxtngx/lightning-lab/README.md

 ## Overview

-Lightning Pod is a template Python environment, tooling, and system architecture for the [Lightning AI](https://www.pytorchlightning.ai/) ecosystem that culminates with a Plotly Dash [UI](https://01g6bdbc5e55wc5ffgj11gtkxj.litng-ai-03.litng.ai/view/home) deployed to the Lightning platform.
+Lightning Pod is a template Python environment, tooling, and system architecture that culminates with a Plotly Dash [UI](https://01g6bdbc5e55wc5ffgj11gtkxj.litng-ai-03.litng.ai/view/home) deployed to the Lightning platform.

 The main focus of this project is to provide users with high-level (basic to intermediate) research boilerplate; inclusive of CI/CD, testing, code quality, and packaging examples.